Colfax massacre: Louisiana election of 1872

-Warmoth appointed Democrats as parish registrars, and they ensured the voter rolls included as many whites and as few freedmen as possible.
-A number of registrars changed the registration site without notifying blacks.
-They also required blacks to prove they were over 21, while knowing that former slaves did not have birth certificates.
-In Grant Parish, one plantation owner threatened to expel blacks from homes they rented on his land if they voted Republican.
+Warmoth appointed Democrats as parish registrars, and they ensured the voter rolls included as many Whites and as few freedmen as possible.
+A number of registrars changed the registration site without notifying Black residents.
+They also required Black voters to prove they were over 21, while knowing that former slaves did not have birth certificates.
+In Grant Parish, one plantation owner threatened to expel Black people from homes they rented on his land if they voted Republican.
 Fusionists also tampered with ballot boxes on election day.
 One was found with a hole in it, apparently used for stuffing the ballot box.
-As a result, Grant Parish Fusionists claimed a landslide victory, even though black voters outnumbered whites by 776 to 630.
+As a result, Grant Parish Fusionists claimed a landslide victory, even though Black voters outnumbered Whites by 776 to 630.

 Warmoth issued commissions to Fusionist Democrats Alphonse Cazabat and Christopher Columbus Nash, elected parish judge and sheriff, respectively.
-Like many white men in the South, Nash was a Confederate veteran (as an officer, he had been held for a year and a half as a prisoner of war at Johnson's Island in Ohio).
+Like many White men in the South, Nash was a Confederate veteran (as an officer, he had been held for a year and a half as a prisoner of war at Johnson's Island in Ohio).
 Cazabat and Nash took their oaths of office in the Colfax courthouse on January 2, 1873.
 They dispatched the documents to Governor McEnery in New Orleans.

 William Pitt Kellogg issued commissions to the Republican slate for Grant Parish on January 17 and 18.
 By then Nash and Cazabat controlled the small, primitive courthouse.
 Republican Robert C. Register insisted that he, not Alphonse Cazabat, was the parish judge and that Republican Daniel Wesley Shaw, not Nash, was to be the sheriff.
 On the night of March 25, the Republicans seized the empty courthouse and took their oaths of office.
 They sent their oaths to the Kellogg administration in New Orleans.

 Grant Parish was one of a number of new parishes created by the Republican government in an effort to increase local control in the state.
 Both the land and its people were originally associated with the Calhoun family, whose plantation had covered more than the borders of the new parish.
 The freedmen had been slaves of the plantation.
 The parish also included the less-developed hill country.
-The total population had a narrow majority of 2400 freedmen, who mostly voted Republican, and 2200 whites, who voted as Democrats.
-Statewide political tensions were represented in the rumors going around each community, often about white fears of black attacks or outrage, which added to local tensions.
+The total population had a narrow majority of 2400 freedmen, who mostly voted Republican, and 2200 Whites, who voted as Democrats.
+Statewide political tensions were represented in the rumors going around each community, often about White fears of attacks or outrage from Black people, which added to local tensions.